galaxyproject/galaxy-helm/README.md

 helm dependency update
 ```

-2. To install the chart with the release name `galaxy`:
+2. To install the chart with the release name `galaxy` (note the trailing dot):
 ```console
 helm install --name galaxy .
 ```